 I drafted it all in a PDF, attached it to an email, clicked send, and waited.
 This sort-of prank had two possible outcomes: some type of form letter rejection (remember, this was my ticket to that special Lemons class) or absolute (and justifiable) radio silence.

 To be clear, the whole enterprise was a waste of the selection committee’s time, and I fully expected it would be ignored.
 Instead, the Pebble Beach Concours d’Elegance team rose above my childish humor and honored me with a personalized response—including wishing me luck with entry and participation in other events.
 I’d done it!

 This golden ticket of a rejection technically qualified me for that exclusive Lemons class, but in the end, my van lived in Michigan and the special class was open only during the Monterey event in August.
 Driving cross country purely for a practical joke is not entirely outside the scope of my M.O., but at the time I couldn’t make it happen.

 Fun story to tell people at parties, though.
 Still, the polite response from the Concours served to amplify the tinge of regret I felt about wasting the selection committee’s time and energy.
 As much as I goofed off at its expense, I have nothing but respect for the group of professionals that make such events happen every year for our enjoyment.
 So, please, don’t repeat my escapade with Pebble Beach or any other concours.
 It will be even less funny the second time.

-I never got to experience the feeling of driving my Chevrolet onto the finely groomed golf course in the wee hours of the morning, but with the show cancelled this year, I joined many in the Hagerty community and made it my own.
-I set an alarm for real early on Sunday and made my own dawn patrol.
+I never got to experience the feeling of driving my Chevrolet onto the finely groomed golf course in the wee hours of the morning, but with the show canceled this year, I joined many in the Hagerty community and made it my own.
+I set an alarm for real early on Sunday and made my own Dawn Patrol.
 While I don’t own the Greenbrier any longer, my ’65 Corvair coupe was happy to fill in, leaking oil on my lawn.